microsoft/api-extractor.com-website/pages/developer/api.md

 navigation_source: docs_nav
 ---

-These NPM packages export developer APIs that are documented in integrated API reference for all Rush Stack projects:
+These NPM packages export developer APIs that are documented in the integrated API reference for all [Rush Stack](https://rushstack.io/) projects:

 - [@microsoft/api-extractor](https://rushstack.io/pages/api/api-extractor/)